rust-lang/rfcs/text/0000-coroutines.md

       )
 }

-// `await` and `await_nb` can probably be unified using sufficiently advanced abstraction.
+// `await` and `await_nb` can probably be unified using a sufficiently advanced abstraction.

 ```